-To exemplify this innovation, it will be applied to the case of developing a satellite derived product.
-Let's study the realistic case of Agrometeorology students calculating the Normalized Difference Vegetation Index (NDVI) at one specific time for all the American continents using GOES 16 data.
-This exercise was carried out during May of 2019 at UCR during an Agrometeorology course.
-Following the guidance about using software life cycles and the FSC presents a possible solution to the problem.
+To exemplify this innovation, we will use the development of a satellite-derived product.
+Let's study the realistic case of agrometeorology students calculating the Normalized Difference Vegetation Index (NDVI) at a specific time for all the American continent using GOES-16 data.
+This exercise was carried out in May 2019 at UCR during an Agrometeorology course.
+The guidance about software life cycles and FSC offers a possible solution to the software design challenge.

-First the needs and requirements are analyzed.
-The calculation of the NDVI requires two satellite channels to be compared, one from the visible spectrum in the red region and another channel in the near infrared region (GOES 16 - Bands 2 and 3 respectively).
-The data needs to correspond to daytime as these bands do not generate information at night.
-The expected output is an image with the NDVI information for the field of view of GOES 16.
+First the needs and requirements are analysed.
+The calculation of NDVI requires two satellite channels to be compared, one from the visible spectrum in the red region and another in the near-infrared region (GOES-16 - Bands 2 and 3 respectively).
+The data need to correspond to daytime as these bands do not generate information at night.
+The expected output is an image with NDVI information for the field of view of GOES-16.

-The design stage can include the following.
+The design stage can include the following:

-- I. Data needs to be downloaded/gathered for Bands 2 and 3. - II.
+- 1. Data to be downloaded/gathered for Bands 2 and $3.^2$ - 2.
 The matrices obtained from the files must have the same dimensions.
-The resolution of Band 2 can be reduced to 1 km to match the dimensions. - III.
-The appropriate library is needed to open/read the netCDF files and extract the information. - IV.
-The equation for the NDVI should be evaluated for all available locations. - V. The appropriate library with functions for the visualization of a matrix of data is needed.
+The resolution of Band 2 can be reduced to 1 km to match the dimensions. - 3.
+The appropriate library to open/read the netCDF files and extract the information. - 4.
+The equation for NDVI should be evaluated for all available locations. - 5.
+The appropriate library with functions for the visualization of a matrix of data.

-Up to now, no code should have been written, and only the design of the program should exist.
+At this stage, no code should have been written, and only the design of the program should exist.
 A block diagram with this process has already being presented in Figure 4.1.
 The diagram produced should be clear and provide the meteorologist with a simple view of the inputs, processing and outputs.
 Figure 4.2 illustrates the developed FSC.